marckto-filigran/docs/docs/usage/getting-started.md

 <a id="dashboard-section"></a>
 ## Welcome dashboard

-The welcome gives any visitor on the OpenCTI platform an outlook on the live of the platform.
-It can be replaced by a [custom dashboard](dashboards.md), created by a user (or the default dashboard in a role, a group or an organization).
+The welcome dashboard gives the visitor an overview of the threat data in the platform.
+It can be replaced by a [custom dashboard](dashboards.md), created by a user (or defined at the level of a role, a group or an organization).

 ![Dashboard](assets/dashboard.png)